zammad/zammad-documentation/prerequisites/hardware.rst

 * 4 CPU cores
 * 6 GB of RAM (+6 GB if you want to run Elasticsearch on the same server)

-Of course at the end it depends on acutal load of concurent agents and data traffic.
+Of course at the end it depends on actual load of concurrent agents and data traffic.

 .. note:: We can't suggest any disk space recommendations, as this highly depends on how you work.
 Zammad will always try to recognize the same attachments and store it just once.